The Tefal Air Force 360 takes aim at Dyson's stick cleaners

 One thing I particularly liked about the cleaner was that the trigger button only really needs to be pressed once.
 Pressing the button locks it in place, until you press it again to stop the suction.
 This is unlike any of the Dyson models, which require a constant finger on the trigger to keep the vacuum working.

 Battery life is none too shabby either, with Tefal claiming about 20 minutes of normal mode and 12 minutes when Boost is turned on.
-That's quite similar to the Dyson V6 ($299.99 at Dyson), but mind you, the V6's Max mode only lasts 6 minutes.
-The V8 goes up to 40 minutes, with the newest V10 ($239.00 at Amazon.com) up to an hour.
+That's quite similar to the Dyson V6, but mind you, the V6's Max mode only lasts 6 minutes.
+The V8 goes up to 40 minutes, with the newest V10 up to an hour.
 Charging takes about 3 hours, which is about 20 to 30 minutes faster than the V6.

 Quick specs: